create3000/sunrize/docs/_posts/documentation/creating-group-hierarchies.md

 Suppose that you want to add a knee to the robot leg described in the previous section.
 For this, you'll add the knee to the existing foot and shin group so that all three of these objects move together.

 1. Choose the knee.
-2. Drag & drop the knee into the parent group alongside with the foot.
+2. Drag & drop the knee into the parent group alongside with the foot and shin.

 The outcome produces a group hierarchy that looks like this: